-Search online for the best cheap Bluetooth speaker and you’ll find plenty of budget noise-boxes.
+Search online for the best Bluetooth speaker and you’ll find plenty of cheap Bluetooth speakers in the list.
 But how can you tell the bonafide bargains from the low-fi letdowns?
 We’ve rounded up a range of options that won’t hurt your ears – or your wallet.

 Decent beats are no longer reserved for premium speakers.
 Sure, the speakers below are unlikely to satisfy serious audiophiles.
 And a few favour portability over outright performance.
 But for the 99% of listeners who don’t have a soundproofed music room, the best cheap Bluetooth speakers make takeaway tunes enjoyable and affordable.